 private pool, terrace, patio, garden, terrace furniture, sunbeds, barbecue, parking, private parking

-Wi-Fi, satellite, air conditioning, heating, fireplace, cd player, dvd player, radio, tv, washing machine, childrens high chair, cot, safe, iron, ironing board, entryphone
+Wi-Fi, air conditioning, heating, fireplace, cd player, dvd player, radio, tv, washing machine, childrens high chair, cot, safe, iron, ironing board, entryphone

 dishwasher, freezer, fridge, coffee machine, grill, hob, microwave, oven, blender, kettle, toaster